gak-github/serverless-netlify/README.md

 <h2 align="center">
   A MERN Stack project built and deployed using Gatsby+Netlify+Serverless
 </h2>
-## Introduction
+##Introduction
 It is a sample project started with MERN stack, inspired by Brad Traversy's crash course on YT React Hooks and Context API [YT link](https://www.youtube.com/watch?v=XuFDcZABiDQ&t=674s) and then converted into MERN stack  [YT link](https://www.youtube.com/watch?v=KyWaXA_NvT0).
-Once having a full stack web application running locally, decided to deploy into Netlify(I admire Gatsby and Netlify Engineers).
+Once having a full stack web application running locally, decided to deploy into Netlify(an amazing platform).

 Although we have several templates/sample applications available for netlify+serverless (lambda), I couldn't find a code reference for a full stack applicatiom using [Gatsby](https://www.gatsbyjs.org/)+[Netlify](https://www.netlify.com/)+Serverless with Express Routes.
-Here I am sharing the steps which I followed to have a full fledged web application hosted freely on Netlify.
+Here I am sharing the steps which I followed to have a full stack web application hosted on Netlify.

 ## 🚀 Quick start